 The ratings assigned to the standalone NCDs (Sr. Nos.
-2 to 3)/unsupported ratings of OPaL factor in the approval of the Board of directors (BoD) of ONGC to increase its shareholding in the company from the existing level of 49.36% to around 96% by end-FY24 (refers to the period April 01 to March 31) along with the managerial and financial support provided by ONGC and the operational linkages arising from the long-term supply arrangement of feedstock with ONGC.
+1 and 2)/unsupported ratings of OPaL factor in the approval of the Board of directors (BoD) of ONGC to increase its shareholding in the company from the existing level of 49.36% to around 96% in FY25 (which was earlier expected to be completed by end-FY24) along with the managerial and financial support provided by ONGC and the operational linkages arising from the long-term supply arrangement of feedstock with ONGC.
 The ratings also take cognisance of OPaL's 1.1 million metric tonne per annum (MMTPA) integrated petrochemical complex being one of the largest facilities of its kind in India, with its dual-feed cracker providing greater flexibility in feedstock and a higher potential competitiveness, healthy capacity utilisation albeit moderation witnessed in FY23 due to major overhauling.

-The ratings are, however, constrained by OPaL's leveraged financial risk profile, marked by high gearing and reliance on the replacement of debt, significant moderation in the financial performance in FY23 and 9MFY24, along with the commoditised nature of the petrochemical business with inherently fluctuating raw material prices as well as finished product prices and the resultant volatility in the operating margin.
+The ratings are, however, constrained by OPaL's leveraged financial risk profile, marked by high gearing and reliance on the replacement of debt, significant moderation in the financial performance over past two years ended FY24, along with the commoditised nature of the petrochemical business with inherently fluctuating raw material prices as well as finished product prices and the resultant volatility in the operating margin.